george-wood/site/content/publication/socius2019/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: ""
+publication: "Socius"
 publication_short: ""

 abstract: "Conventional explanations of police misconduct generally adopt a micro-level focus on deviant officers or a macro-level focus on the top-down organization of police departments.
-In between these levels are the social networks in which officers work and socialize.
-This study recreates networks of misconduct in which 9,225 police officers are co-named in 16,503 complaints over a six-year period in Chicago, IL.
-We examine individual-level factors associated with receiving a complaint, some of the basic properties of these misconduct networks, and properties related to the probability that officers are co-named in complaints.
-We find that the majority of police officers belong to broader networks of misconduct and that the incidence of police misconduct involving more than one officer is associated with individual-level attributes including gender, race, and tenure.
-We also find that certain dyadic factors, especially seniority and race, strongly predict network ties and the incidence of group misconduct."
+Between these levels are social networks of misconduct.
+This study recreates these networks using data on 16,503 complaints and 15,811 police officers over a six-year period in Chicago.
+We examine individual-level factors associated with receiving a complaint, the basic properties of these misconduct networks, and factors related to officer co-naming in complaints.
+We find that the incidence of police misconduct is associated with attributes including race, age, and tenure, and that almost half of police officers are connected in misconduct ties in broader networks of misconduct.
+We also find that certain dyadic factors, especially seniority and race, strongly predict network ties and the incidence of group misconduct.
+Our results provide actionable information regarding possible ways to leverage the co-complaint network structure to reduce misconduct."

 # Summary.
 An optional shortened abstract.
 summary: ""